prevwong/craft.js/packages/docs/versioned_docs/version-0.1.0-beta.7/concepts/nodes.md

 > The `is` prop specifies the type of User Element to create; it can be either a HTML tag or a User Component

 In the above example, using the `<Element />` component with the `canvas` prop, we've created a Canvas node of the type `div`.
 Since our `div` element is now handled by a Canvas node, therefore it is now a droppable region.
-On the other hand, since `h1` and `MyComp` are child Nodes of a Canvas, they are now draggable.
+On the other hand, since `h1`, `MyComp` and `MyContainerComp` are child Nodes of a Canvas, they are now draggable.

+The `<Element />` component can also be used to configure other values of a Node, which is further detailed [here](../api/Element)

 <!-- We could also specify other things with the `<Element />` component, such as we could tell Craft to prevent parsing the children of an element as Nodes: